-In salons, beauticians first cleanse and rinse the skin area to be treated and then apply the glycolic acid
+In the salon, the beautician first cleans and rinses the skin area to be treated, and then applies the glycolic acid

-When used at home, skin care solutions, gels, lotions and creams are applied to the skin with the fingertips or a small cotton ball once or twice a day.
-Scrubs, which are lotions or creams that contain polishing granules, are rubbed into the skin with a cloth or a sponge and then rinsed off with water.
+When using at home, lotions, gels, lotions and creams are applied once or twice daily with fingertips or small cotton balls.
+Scrubs, that is, lotions or creams containing polished particles, rub the skin with a cloth or sponge, and then rinse off with water.

-Hair products such as shampoos and conditioners are lathered into the hair, left on for a few minutes, and rinsed off with water.
-Intensive hair treatment products are usually applied to the hair and left in.
-In some cases, the manufacturer recommends to cover the head with plastic film or a towel for 15 min before rinsing out the product under the shower.
+Hair care products such as shampoo and conditioner will apply foam to the hair for a few minutes and then rinse off with water.
+Intensive hair care products are usually applied to the hair and stay in.
+In some cases, the manufacturer recommends covering the head with a plastic film or towel for 15 minutes, then rinse the product under the shower.